Structuring Waterfall Provisions in LLC and Partnership Agreements

 Navigating Complex Distribution Structures, Minimizing Negative Tax Consequences

-This CLE/CPE webinar will provide guidance to corporate and tax counsel on the various methods of structuring waterfall distribution provisions in LLC and partnership agreements.
-The panel will examine a variety of economic and tax considerations in the provisions, such as approaches to drafting priority returns (internal rate of return vs. preferred return, compounding, time value of money and the use of Excel references), relationships between distribution and allocation provisions, tax distributions, profits interests, and liquidation provisions.
+This CLE/CPE webinar will guide corporate and tax counsel on the various methods of structuring waterfall distribution provisions in LLC and partnership agreements.
+The panel will examine a variety of economic and tax considerations in the provisions, such as approaches to drafting priority returns (internal rate of return vs. preferred return, compounding, time value of money and the use of Excel references), relationships between distribution and allocation provisions, tax distributions, profits interests, liquidation provisions, and the implications of new IRS partnership audit rules.

 - Waterfall provisions, generally